 Nurses are one of the most highly respected professions in the Army.
 Our nurses directly impact America's largest branch of service through care, compassion, state of the art treatment, and an understanding and appreciation for the fact that they are a part of something much bigger than themselves.

 The Colleges of Nursing at Illinois State University, Illinois Wesleyan University and Bradley University have been designated as Centers of Excellence by the Army!
-They received this due to their high NCLEX pass rates, curriculum, faculty/staff, etc.
+They have received this recognition due to their high NCLEX pass rates, curriculum, faculty/staff, etc.

 Students who want to pursue a career in nursing with either a desire to serve in the Active Army, Army National Guard or Army Reserve are encouraged to speak with our current nursing students.
 Students must be accepted into the university's nursing program to be considered for the Army Nurse Corps upon commissioning.
-Army ROTC does not have it's own nursing program.
+Army ROTC does not have its own nursing program.

 Army ROTC is flexible when it comes to class schedules and training requirements.
 The first two years of Army ROTC are not very demanding and can easily be taken with the required nursing courses.
 However, the third year of ROTC is designed to be the most intense year and requires the most involvement from the Cadets.
 The junior year is also when clinical time starts so nursing students often flip the Military Science II and III years so all of your attention can be focused on clinicals.